Susan Chira

-She shared the 2018 Gerald Loeb Award for Investigative Journalism for her reporting on the sexual predator allegations against film producer Harvey Weinstein that led to the Me Too movement.
+She was part of The New York Times team that won the Pulitzer Prize for Public Service in 2018 for reporting on sexual harassment; her article, with Catrin Einhorn, focused on decades of sexual harassment at two Ford factories in Chicago.
+She also shared the 2018 Gerald Loeb Award for Investigative Journalism for her reporting on the sexual predator allegations against film producer Harvey Weinstein that led to the Me Too movement.

 Family

 Chira is married to Michael Shapiro, a professor at Columbia University Graduate School of Journalism.
-They have two children, Eliza and Jonathan.
+They have two daughters, Eliza Shapiro, a reporter at the Times, and Joni Shapiro, a writer and librarian.